Staff & Board

 Jesse AlFord President

 Jesse began his circus life with The Great Y Circus in Redlands, CA when he was only six years old.
-Many years later, he now lives in Louisville, KY where he is Head Coach for My Nose Turns Red Youth Circus, and also works as a Freelance Lighting Designer.
+Many years of unicycling later, he now lives in Louisville, KY where he is the Head Coach for My Nose Turns Red Youth Circus, an instructor at Suspend Louisville, and also works as a freelance Lighting Designer, creating lighting designs for theatre and circus across the region.
+He has performed with Circus Bella, and The Zoppé Family Circus, and is the Lighting Designer for Circus Flora.

 Carlo’s circus career spans 40 years as ringmaster, clown, producer, director and choreographer.
 In 2002 he co-founded Amazing Grace CIRCUS! as a social/community circus for teens.
 Today, “Mr. Amazing” and his Teen Troupe teach over 3,000 children a year how to Soar to Success through Circus Arts.
 He is Creative Director for Westchester Circus Arts Center in Tarrytown, NY, and a keynote speaker for corporate meetings with his innovative program The Juggling MATRIX.